 This documentation gives a complete overview of the distinct ways in which the user interacts with a system to achieve the goal.
-A better documentation can help to identify the requirement for a software system in a much easier way.
+Better documentation can help to identify the requirement for a software system in a much easier way.

 Uses of the Documents: